samuelorji/scala/topics/collections/lists.md

-## Why are there so many collections in scala?

 Scala's standard library provides many different collection types, which differ primarily in the structure they use to store the values contained within them.
 The way a collection's internal data is structured has implications for how that data is stored and accessed, and certain operations will be performed much more